 Proletarian women, the poorest of the poor, the most deprived of those who have no rights at all: come fight for the liberation of women and humankind from the atrocities of capitalist domination.

 Ster was intended as a platform for exchanging information between suffragettes scattered across the three annexed territories.
-It published not only humorous texts, but literary pieces by Orzeszkowa, Konopnicka and Żeromski, and tried to attract a larger readership with a regular column by Ludwika Ćwierczakiewiczowa, an author of cookbooks and guides for housewives who was very popular at the time.
+It published not only humorous texts, but literary pieces by Orzeszkowa, Konopnicka and Żeromski.
+Through a regular column by Ludwika Ćwierczakiewiczowa – a popular period author of cookbooks and guides for housewives – the journal attempted to attract a wider readership.

-Important figures included: Faustyna Morzycka, an organiser of educational groups and a PPS fighter who inspired the Polish writer Żeromski to write the story Siłaczka (“Strongwoman”); Filipina Płaskowicka, founder of Koło Gospodyń Wiejskich (“The Association of Rural Women”); and Stefania Sempołowska, who was said to “have taken part in everything that happened in Poland during her 50 years of active life”.
+Important figures included Faustyna Morzycka, an organiser of educational groups and a fighter in the PPS Underground-Combat Organisation – who inspired the Polish writer Stefan Żeromski to write the story Siłaczka (The Strongwoman).
+There was also Filipina Płaskowicka, the founder of the ‘Koło Gospodyń Wiejskich’ (‘Association of Rural Women’), and Stefania Sempołowska, who was said to ‘have taken part in everything that happened in Poland during her 50 years of active life’.

-Human trafficking was a big social problem too.
-In towns and villages in Central-Eastern Europe, many crooks deceived unprivileged women by offering them lucrative jobs, only to put them in brothels.
-Activists fought this practice by organising missions at train stations where they engaged female arrivals seeking work and provided them with accommodation and aid in finding a job.
+Human trafficking was another social problem.
+In towns and villages in Central-Eastern Europe, many crooks deceived underprivileged women by offering them lucrative jobs, only to put them in brothels.
+Activists fought this practice by organising missions at train stations, where they engaged female arrivals seeking work and provided them with accommodation and aid in finding a job.

 Our aim is to thoroughly re-evaluate today’s governing ethics.
 The division of women into either moral or immoral is based on a male point of view.
 Our liberation has to give us a new criterion of classification, a new ethical census.
 Neither our erotic qualities nor our attitude toward men should dictate our morality.

-The writer finished her speech with the renowned sentence: “We want a complete life!’
+The writer finished her speech with the renowned sentence: ‘We want a complete life!’

 A man can know the fullness of life, because he lives as a man and as a human being.
 But for a woman, there is only a fraction of life – she has to be either a woman or a human being.